What are the Advantages of Student-Centered Learning?

 It’s no wonder so many teachers are burned out.
 As many as half leave the profession within their first five years of entering the field.
 Many who leave cite issues such as teaching to tests, managing difficult students, and feeling like they don’t make a difference in students’ lives.
 This revolving door of frustrated teachers costs schools billions each year.

 When students gain more control over the learning process, teachers see an immediate improvement in student behavior.
 That means fewer classroom frustrations and more time spent teaching.
 Even better, teachers get to see students make connections to the material.
 Rather than drilling irrelevant pieces of data, teachers help students connect the things they learn to their daily lives.
-More engaged students means more fulfilled and less stressed educators.
+More engaged students mean more fulfilled and less stressed educators.

 Better Parent-Child Relationships